Thebe Magugu

 Thebetsile "Thebe" Magugu (born 1 September 1993) is a South African fashion designer.
 Born in Kimberley and based in Johannesburg, he rose to prominence as the winner of the 2019 LVMH Young Fashion Designer Prize, and a finalist in the 2021 International Woolmark Prize.
-Magugu has released ten solo collections under his own namesake label since 2017, as well as several capsules in collaboration with international brands such as Dior, Adidas, and AZ Factory.
+Magugu has released eleven solo collections under his own namesake label since 2017, as well as several capsules in collaboration with international brands such as Dior, Adidas, and AZ Factory.

 Early life

 Magugu was born in the township of Ipopeng on the outskirts of Kimberley, on 1 September 1993.
 He is of Sotho ancestry.
 He was educated at St. Patrick's Christian Brothers' College in Kimberley, and then at the London International School of Fashion (LISOF) in Johannesburg, where he studied fashion design, fashion photography and fashion media.

 Career

 2016–2018: Early career and national breakthrough

 After graduating from LISOF, Magugu established his eponymous label in Johannesburg in 2016.
 Released in the spring/summer season of 2017, his debut collection titled Geology was featured in Vogue Italia.
 Magugu's following collections included Home Economics for the autumn/winter 2018 season, and Gender Studies for the spring/summer 2018 season, both of which were shown at South African Fashion Week and were notably photographed on scarecrows instead of supermodels.
 This was followed by the Art History collection in spring/summer 2019, and African Studies in autumn/winter 2019.